mjdecker/mjdecker.github.io/_projects/cs2/bigint.md

 		* A `debug_print` method is provided for you to help developing and debugging.
 	* Testing
 		* There are a provided set of tests to validate your you implementation of the above.
-		* On `Visual Studio` you will need run each individually.

 	* **Iteration 2 - 50 points**- [Rubric](#Iteration-2-Rubric)
 		* Implementation